-An MA in Theology and Ministry program may include up to eight courses (32 units) of distance learning coursework, including both Individualized Distance Learning (correspondence courses) and online courses.
-This may include no more than four courses (16 units) of Individualized Distance Learning courses.
-There is an overall limitation of two courses per department (where department means course prefix, except that NE/NS/NT are all New Testament, and ST/TH are both Theology).
+An MA in Theology and Ministry program may include up to twelve courses (48 units) of distance learning coursework, including both Individualized Distance Learning (correspondence courses) and online courses.
+This may include no more than four courses (16 units) of Individualized Distance Learning (IDL) courses, with no more than two IDL courses per department (where department means course prefix, except that NE/NS/NT are all New Testament, and ST/TH are both Theology).